 I don’t know why, but the lyrical slip caused a legitimate twitch in my soul.

 The Problem with Santa

 I think I cringed because the blunder revealed a true reality for many of us concerning Christmas.

 Christmas has become Santa’s big scene, and Jesus has been reduced to an honorable mention.

 If that statement offended you or caught you off guard, please be patient with me.
 What I am about to share with you is a question I have been asked numerous times.
 I am not posting this to create controversy, but I want to share some responses I’ve given during healthy dialogues with others.

 If your family celebrates Santa, I am not here to confront you.
 In fact, you can discontinue reading this post at any time.
-If you are still with me, I want to encourage you to think though.
+If you are still with me, I want to encourage you to think, though.
 I do want you to evaluate the state of Christmas with me:

 - Consider the time and realize how much of this season is focused on temporal trinkets rather than eternal value.
-The most wonderful time of the year has turned into the most stressed time of the year because we are too busy making sure we will go in too much debt for too many people.
+The most wonderful time of the year has turned into the most stressful time of the year because we are too busy making sure we will go into too much debt for too many people.
 We are so focused on stuff that we neglect focusing on Jesus.